aws-samples/cilium-service-mesh-on-eks/README.md

 ### Step 8 - Create deployment specific services

-To test traffic management capabilities of Cilium we will create two additional Kubernetes service resources. `catalogdetailv1` service will be selecting the pods within the `catalogdetail` deployment. `catalogdetailv2` service will be selecting the pods within the `catalogdetail2`deployment.
+To test traffic shifting capabilities of Cilium we will create two additional Kubernetes service resources. `catalogdetailv1` service will be selecting the pods within the `catalogdetail` deployment. `catalogdetailv2` service will be selecting the pods within the `catalogdetail2`deployment.

 ```bash
 cat <<EOF | kubectl apply -f -